rubengardner/battleship/README.md

 ### Validator testing

 GitPod was used as a validator testing.
-As seen in an image below, GitPod reported 101 problems realted to the code.
-After cleaning up, all the red and many yellow erors were removed.
-Note that the termianl still reported 101 yellow errors.
+As seen in the image below, GitPod reported 101 problems related to the code.
+After cleaning up, all the red and many yellow errors were removed.
+Note that the terminal still reported 101 yellow errors.
 All of the errors were due to the ASCII art print statements.
 Here we can see the GitPod errors before:

 ![GitPod errors image](assets/images/python_bug.png)